Maria introduces this section on note-making

-But then I know that someone else is written down my thorough notes which is really good.
+But then I know that someone else has written down my thorough notes, which is really good.
 And if they talk about websites to look up and different books to look at, just have your laptop with you or even do it on your phone.
 And just make sure that you look at those links as they're telling you.
-And then you've got then they're ready to go back and just save them in a Google doc somewhere.
+And then you've got them there, ready to go back, and just save them in a Google doc somewhere.
 And like for me, being a very visually interactive learner, like all those little things, those little videos, they do recommend a lot of other ways to get into things.

-Like my most recent essay, I've just I looked at a whole set of videos about the person I'm writing about and because I was really struggling in the beginning and that really helped me then think, OK, I finally got the hang of the basics of this person.
+Like my most recent essay, I've just looked at a whole set of videos about the person I'm writing about and because I was really struggling in the beginning and that really helped me then think, OK, I finally got the hang of the basics of this person.
 It was 3 hours of mini video watching and back and looking at the transcripts.
 And now I'm ready to go back to the academic content and try to fit it all together.
-So yeah, there's always otherwise around and the tutors will give you more, I find it Sussex they are really good at giving you like extra ways to find out about topic, especially in your first year.
+So yeah, there's always other ways round, and the tutors will give you more.
+I find at Sussex they are really good at giving you, like, extra ways to find out about a topic, especially in your first year.

 Here are three common note-making styles.
-Try experimenting with these and others to see which work best for you.
+Experimenting with them and others to see which works best for you.

-The linear format is the most conventional and typical method of note-making, but it translates very well for digital note-making too.
-Linear notes are particularly useful when there is a clear structure to the material.
-E.g. a list of dates or a discussion of advantages and disadvantages to a viewpoint.
-Standard notes are written in a linear format down the page.
+The linear format is the most common method of note-making, and it translates very well for digital note-making too.
+Linear notes are particularly useful when there is a clear structure to the material, for example, a list of dates or a discussion of advantages and disadvantages to a viewpoint.
+The notes are written in lines down the page.
 To present them well: